Updated January 2023

 3235 E Cesar Chavez St, jacobysaustin.com

-Ski Shores on Lake Austin and Barton Springs Rd both have a full bar and a dog-friendly patio.
+Ski Shores on Lake Austin and Barton Springs Rd both have a full bar and a covered patio that’s dog-friendly for fido.

 2905 Pearce Rd + 1530 Barton Springs Rd